whatwg/web-history/README.md

 ## 2007-10

 - [SunSpider JavaScript benchmark introduced](https://www.webkit.org/blog/152/announcing-sunspider-09/)
-  by the Safari team; during the latter half of 2008 and after, it will become widely used by other major browser projects in documenting the relative performance improvements in their JavaScript engines.
+  by the Safari team at Apple; during the latter half of 2008 and after, it will become widely used by other major browser projects in documenting the relative performance improvements in their JavaScript engines.

 ## 2008-01